menium878/AudioNotesAndTesting/Notes.md

 The frequentensy that we are hearing

 when we go from 0 to 22050 aka Nyquist we have true value but then it goes down from top to 0 (for 44100)

+## 3
+### sine wave
+Any sound could be broken doing into series of the sine waves of diffrent frequentensy amplitute etc.